-- 4.2.37 Fulstone Conservation Area is situated in LCA 8 Settled Slopes of the Holme Valley as identified in section 4.1.15 and described in Appendix 7. - 4.2.38 Fulstone Conservation Area was designated in 1981.
+- 4.2.36 Fulstone Conservation Area is situated in LCA 8 Settled Slopes of the Holme Valley as identified in section 4.1.17. - 4.2.37 Fulstone Conservation Area was designated in 1981.
 It forms a small hamlet which has developed from its agricultural and coal mining origins.
 Coal mining was common in the Fulstone area and evidence of former mines can still be found in the surrounding moorland and fields in the form of mounds, hollows and stone plateways.
 In addition, the long narrow fields in the South-East of the area are excellent examples of the medieval field systems which occur all over the Holme Valley.
-These are a valuable landscape asset and reflect that local townships in ancient times all comprised the settlement, their associated township fields and a related area of moorland for common pasture and peat-cutting6. - 4.2.39 There is no conservation area appraisal at the current time.
+These are a valuable landscape asset and reflect that local townships in ancient times all comprised the settlement, their associated township fields and a related area of moorland for common pasture and peat-cutting. - 4.2.38 There is no conservation area appraisal at the current time.